KingsMentor/UnicodeNames/README.md

 ```

 ### Contribution
-You will agreee with me that it is a large project.
+You will agree with me that it is a large project.
 Considering the fact that one of the goal is to make it available in different programming languagues,the project needs a whole lot of volunteers.

 ### Gettting started with Contributing